MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-61.md

 - `[wmiclass]`: `System.Management.ManagementClass`
 - `[wmisearcher]`: `System.Management.ManagementObjectSearcher`

+These type accelerators were not included in PowerShell 6, but have been added to PowerShell 6.1 running on Windows.

 These types are useful in easily constructing AD and WMI objects.

 For example, you can query using LDAP: